rjjakes/wordpress-orm/README.md

 `ORM_Table` This is the actual table name in the database without the wordpress suffix.
 So with a default Wordpress installation, this will create a table called: `wp_product` in your database.

-`ORM_UUID` Optionally adds a UUID field to the table.
-This field will contain a unique UUID/4 string for each row.
-This was required for my own project, so I have included it here.
-Unless you really need or want this feature, you probably want to set this field to: False.

 `ORM_AllowSchemaUpdate` This allows or blocks a database schema update with the updateSchema() function (see below).
 For your custom models, you want to set this to True.
 When mapping models to existing Wordpress tables (such as wp_posts), this should be set to False to avoid corrupting that table.